Is your trained dog acting out? They could in their teenage phase

 “Because they’re often very active and inquisitive, younger dogs are also more prone to accidents and injuries,” Dr. Singler says.
 “This can happen from falling, being stepped on, tearing a ligament, getting bitten by another animal and other injuries.”

 Chances are, if you’re a parent to a teenage pup, you’ve probably noticed these behavioral changes.
-To keep your dog safe during this transitional phase, we spoke to Fetch by The Dodo's on-staff, celebrity dog trainer Michael Hill of Michael Hill Dog Training.
+To keep your dog safe during this transitional phase, we spoke to Fetch's on-staff celebrity dog trainer Michael Hill of Michael Hill Dog Training.
 He’s sharing teenage-specific training tips to ensure you meet your adolescent pup’s needs during this time.

 In your experience, how does a teenage dog usually act?